pr0vitamin/pr0vitamin.github.io/_posts/2014-9-10-net-neutrality.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/fpbOEoRrHyU" frameborder="0" allowfullscreen></iframe>

 The FCC is still allowing comments from the public about their proposed changes to net neutrality, but only until September the 5th.
-If you don't agree with what they're doing, please take the time to let them know by either clicking on the banner, or going to https://dearfcc.org/.
+If you don't agree with what they're doing, please take the time to let them know by either clicking on the banner, or going to: <a href="https://dearfcc.org/">https://dearfcc.org/</a>

 The internet thanks you.